dchest/pyblake2/doc_src/installation.rst

 0.9.2:

-* Fixed test under Python 2.6.
+* Made tests compatible with Python 2.6.
+* Made examples from documentation compatible with Python 3.
 * Removed compiled documentation from source distribution.

 0.9.1: